May is Brain Cancer Awareness Month

 Please join with the AACR to find better ways to prevent and treat brain cancer

-Doctors will diagnose cancers of the brain or central nervous system in about 25,400 people in the United States in 2024, according to the National Cancer Institute.
-These cancers make up a portion of the more than 94,000 brain tumors (including benign tumors) that will occur in this country in 2024.
+Doctors will diagnose cancers of the brain or central nervous system in about 24,820 people in the United States in 2025, according to the National Cancer Institute (NCI).
+These cancers make up a portion of more than 94,000 brain tumors (including benign tumors) that occur each year in this country.

 There are many types of brain and spinal cord tumors.
 The tumors result from the abnormal growth of cells and may be either benign or malignant.
 Benign brain and spinal cord tumors grow and press on nearby areas of the brain.
 Normally, they rarely spread into other tissues.